iangliser/TikUp/README.md

 optional arguments:
-  -h, --help            show this help message and exit --no-delete           don't delete files when done --hashtag             download hashtag instead of username --limit LIMIT         set limit on amount of TikToks to download --use-download-archive
+  -h, --help            show this help message and exit --no-delete           don't delete files when done --no-upload           don't upload files to internetarchive when done --hashtag             download hashtag instead of username --limit LIMIT         set limit on amount of TikToks to download --use-download-archive